Brewers vs. Braves Player Props Betting Odds

 Yelich Stats

-- Yelich will look for his fourth straight game with a hit in this contest.
-In his last five games he is batting .381 with four doubles, two home runs, a walk and seven RBI.
+- Yelich has recorded a base hit in four straight games.
+In his last five games he is hitting .286 with three doubles, a home run and five RBI.

 Yelich Recent Games